ymcui/expmrc/README.md

 Thank you for your interest in our dataset.
 We are about to release the dataset and baseline codes in the next few weeks.
 Stay tuned!

+## Data

+As stated in the paper, we **DO NOT** provide any training data.
+We intend to encourage our community to develop unsupervised or semi-supervised approaches for the explainability of MRC models.

+For the developmemt sets of ExpMRC, please see `data` directory.

 ## Submission to Leaderboard (Not Ready Yet)

 Please visit our leaderboard for more information: [https://ymcui.github.io/expmrc/](https://ymcui.github.io/expmrc/)